-After the maps were revised they were once again presented to the public in a community open house.
+The maps were then revised and were once again presented to the public in a community open house.
 Community members were again encouraged to write or draw comments directly on the maps.
 After receiving additional comments submitted to the website, planning staff and county consultants made requested adjustments to the maps, and published them for final public review.

 When published for final public review, plan writing began.
-Planning staff and county consultants collected all comments received to that date and started forming the chapters herein.
+Planning Staff and County consultants collected all comments received to that date and started forming the chapters herein.
 As plan chapters neared completion, planning staff presented each and their corresponding maps to the Western Weber Planning Commission.